jinoh0731/Financial-news-information-retrieval/README.md

 Graphic of Cleaned SASB Query Word Count:
 ![image](https://github.com/jinoh0731/Financial-news-information-retrieval/assets/111295407/daa2be20-efa3-4e4d-84a5-88a3b4cce0e8)

+##### Side notes for removal later:
 Notice that for certain situations, we do extend past the context length.
+(Should we make a chart on the maximum context length sizes?
+Alternatively, there is the new suggestion of reducing context with ChatGPT)

 #### Embeddings (for my reference...)
 An embedding is a sequence of numbers that represents the concepts within content such as natural language or code.
 Embeddings make it easy for machine learning models and other algorithms to understand the relationships between content and to perform tasks like clustering or retrieval.